 Command or Action Purpose Step 1 enable Enables privileged EXEC mode.
 Example: Enter your password, if prompted.
 Device> enable Step 2 configure terminal Enters global configuration mode.
-Example: Device# configure terminal Step 3 Example: Device(config) # arp access-list arpacl22 Defines an ARP ACL, and enters ARP access-list configuration mode.
-By default, no ARP access lists are defined.
-Step 4 permit ip host sender-ip mac host sender-mac Example: Permits ARP packets from the specified host (Host 2).
-Device(config-arp-nacl))# permit ip host 10.2.2.2 mac host 0018.bad8.3fbd • For sender-ip, enter the IP address of Host 2. • For sender-mac , enter the MAC address of Host 2.
+Example: Device# configure terminal Step 3 arp access-list acl-name Defines an ARP ACL, and enters ARP Example: access-list configuration mode.
+By default, no Device (config) # arp access-list arpacl22 ARP access lists are defined.
+Note At the end of the ARP access list, there is an implicit deny ip any mac any command.
+Step 4 permit ip host sender-ip mac host sender-mac Permits ARP packets from the specified host Example: (Host 2).
+Device(config-arp-nacl))# permit ip host 10.2.2.2 mac host 0018.bad8.3fbd • For sender-ip , enter the IP address of Host 2. • For sender-mac , enter the MAC address of Host 2.
 Step 5 exit Exits ARP access-list configuration mode and Example: returns to global configuration mode.
 Device(config-arp-nacl)# exit Step 6 ip arp inspection filter arp-acl-name vlan vlan-range [static] Applies ARP ACL to the VLAN.
-By default, no defined ARP ACLs are applied to any VLAN.
-Example: Device(config) # ip arp inspection filter arpacl22 vlan 1-2 • For vlan-range , specify the VLAN that the switches and hosts are in.
+By default, no defined ARP ACLs are applied to any Example: VLAN.
+Device (config) # ip arp inspection filter arpacl22 vlan 1-2 • For arp-acl-name , specify the name of the ACL created in Step 2. • For vlan-range , specify the VLAN that the switches and hosts are in.
 You can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
-The range is 1 to 4094.
-(Optional) Specify static to treat implicit denies in the ARP ACL as explicit denies and to drop packets that do not match any previous clauses in the ACL.
+The range is 1 to 4094. • (Optional) Specify static to treat implicit denies in the ARP ACL as explicit denies and to drop packets that do not match any previous clauses in the ACL.
 DHCP bindings are not used.

 Command or Action Purpose If you do not specify this keyword, it means that there is no explicit deny in the ACL that denies the packet, and DHCP bindings determine whether a packet is permitted or denied if the packet does not match any clauses in the ACL.
 ARP packets containing only IP-to-MAC address bindings are compared against the ACL.
 Packets are permitted only if the access list permits them.
-Step 7 interface interface-type interface-number Example: Device(config) # interface gigabitethernt 0/1/1 Specifies Switch A interface that is connected to Switch B, and enters interface configuration mode.
-Step 8 no ip arp inspection trust Example: Device(config-if) # no ip arp inspection trust For untrusted interfaces, the switch intercepts all ARP requests and responses.
+Step 7 interface interface-type interface-number Example: Device(config)# interface gigabitethernt 0/1/1 Specifies Switch A interface that is connected to Switch B, and enters interface configuration mode.
+Step 8 no ip arp inspection trust Example: Device(config-if)# no ip arp inspection trust Configures Switch A interface that is connected to Switch B as untrusted.
+By default, all interfaces are untrusted.
+For untrusted interfaces, the switch intercepts all ARP requests and responses.
 It verifies that the intercepted packets have valid IP-to-MAC address bindings before updating the local cache and before forwarding the packet to the appropriate destination.
 The switch drops invalid packets and logs them in the log buffer according to the logging configuration specified with the ip arp inspection vlan logging global configuration command.
 Step 9 end Example: Device(config-if)# end Exits interface configuration mode and returns to privileged EXEC mode.
 Step 10 show arp access-list acl-name Example: Device# show arp access-list arpacl22 Displays information about the named ACLs.
 Step 11 show ip arp inspection vlan vlan-range Example: Device# show ip arp inspection vlan 1-2 Displays the statistics for the selected range of VLANs.
 Step 12 show ip arp inspection interfaces Example: Device# show ip arp inspection interfaces Displays the trust state and the rate limit of ARP packets for the provided interface.